ionic-team/ionic-docs/docs/native-community.md

 ## Capacitor Support

-In addition to Cordova, Ionic Native also works with [Capacitor](https://capacitorjs.com), Ionic's official native runtime.
+In addition to Cordova, the TypeScript wrappers also work with [Capacitor](https://capacitorjs.com), Ionic's official native runtime.
 Basic usage below.
 For complete details, [see the Capacitor documentation](https://capacitorjs.com/docs/cordova/using-cordova-plugins).

 ## Usage

-All plugins have two components - the native code (Cordova) and the TypeScript code (Ionic Native).
+All plugins have two components - the native code (Cordova) and the TypeScript code (Awesome Cordova Plugins).
 Cordova plugins are also wrapped in a `Promise` or `Observable` in order to provide a common plugin interface and modernized development approach.

 Using the [Camera plugin](native/camera.md) as an example, first install it: